-The Managing Director of the Company is supported by the Chief Financial Officer, Chief Risk Officer, Head of Compliance & Regulatory Affairs, Head of International Development & Data Management, Actuarial and Underwriting, Head of Operations, Head of Human Resources and the Financial Controller.
+The Managing Director of the Company is supported by the Chief Financial Officer, Chief Risk Officer, Head of Compliance & Regulatory Affairs, Chief Commercial and Marketing Officer, Chief Actuary, Head of Operations, Head of Human Resources and the Financial Controller.

 The general management (DMC) of the Company puts in place the operational arrangements for implementation of the strategy decided upon by the Board and reports to the latter on its actions.
 It proposes priorities to the Board and oversees the formulation policies that the Board approves.
 It procures the establishment of effective decision-making procedures, an organisational structure clearly stating reporting lines, assigns internal control roles and responsibilities and endeavours to allocate adequate resources.